World Environment Day: 2015

-The Slogan of the 2015 edition of the World Environment Day is "Seven Billion Dreams.
+The Slogan of the 2015 edition of the World Environment Day was "Seven Billion Dreams.
 One Planet.
 Consume with Care".
 The slogan was picked through a voting process on social media.
 In Saudi Arabia, 15 women recycled 2000 plastic bags to crochet a mural in support of the WED 2015.
 In India, Narendra Modi planted a Kadamb sapling to celebrate the World Environment Day and raise awareness for Environment.
 Italy is the host country of the 43rd edition of the WED.
 The celebrations took place as part of Milan Expo around the theme: Feeding the Planet – Energy for Life.

 2016

 The 2016 WED was organized under the theme "Go wild for life".
-This edition of the WED aims to reduce and prevent the illegal trade in wildlife.
+This edition of the WED aimed to reduce and prevent the illegal trade in wildlife.
 Angola was chosen as the host country of the 2016 WED during the COP21 in Paris.

 2017

-The theme for 2017 was 'Connecting People to Nature – in the city and on the land, from the poles to the equator'.
+The theme for 2017 was "Connecting People to Nature – in the city and on the land, from the poles to the equator".
 The host nation was Canada.